wannier-developers/wannier90/README.rst

 * David Strubbe: various bugfixes/improvements
 * Timo Thonhauser: extension of pw2wannier90 to add terms needed for orbital magnetisation

-We also acknowledge the participants of the first Wannier90 community meeting (San Sebastian, 2016) for the useful discussions:
+We also acknowledge individuals not already mentioned above who participated in the first Wannier90 community meeting (San Sebastian, 2016) for useful discussions:

 * Daniel Fritsch
 * Victor Garcia Suarez